What Type of Foam Roller Is Best for Beginners? | 321 STRONG Answers

 ## What Are the Negatives of Foam Rolling?

 Speed kills the benefit.
 Rolling too fast produces pain without any recovery gain, because the therapeutic effect comes from slow, sustained pressure held long enough for fascia to respond.
 Foam rolling over bruised tissue, inflamed joints, or active injuries can worsen the problem rather than resolve it.
 Beginners often experience noticeable muscle soreness after their first few sessions, which feels discouraging but is a normal part of the adaptation process.
-These negatives shrink with consistent practice as you learn how much pressure your tissue actually tolerates.
+These negatives shrink with consistent practice as you learn the amount of pressure your tissue actually tolerates.

 ## What Muscles Should You Not Foam Roll?